 - They don’t show the level of empathy you would expect from a partner

-Dating a narcissist is no breeze.
+Going out with a narcissist is no breeze.
 They can be incredibly charming and persuasive, so much so that when you find yourself in a new relationship with one, you’re convinced it’s a match made in heaven.

 However, sooner or later, you realize the truth about narcissistic relationships.
 You start to notice yourself changing, becoming less of the person you used to be and more of a toy or plaything for the narcissist and their tendencies.